rpm-software-management/rpm-web/user_doc/dependencies.md

 Version numbering should be kept simple so that it is easy to determine the version ordering for any set of packages.
 If the packager needs to separate a release from all other releases that came before it, then the epoch, the most significant part of package ordering, can be changed.

 The algorithm that RPM uses to determine the version ordering of packages is simple and developers are encouraged not to rely on the details of its working.
 Developers should keep their numbering scheme simple so any reasonable ordering algorithm would work.
 The version comparison algorithm is in the routine rpmvercmp() and it is just a segmented strcmp(3).
 First, the boundaries of the segments are found using isdigit(3)/isalpha(3).
 Each segment is then compared in order with the right most segment being the least significant.
-The alphabetical portions are compared using a lexical graphical ascii ordering, the digit segments strip leading zeroes and compare the strlen before doing a strcmp.
+The alphabetical portions are compared using a lexicographical ascii ordering, the digit segments strip leading zeroes and compare the strlen before doing a strcmp.
 If both numerical strings are equal, the longer string is larger.
 Notice that the algorithm has no knowledge of decimal fractions, and perl-5.6 is "older" than perl-5.00503 because the number 6 is less than the number 503.

 The concept of "newer" used by rpm to determine when a package should be upgraded can be broken if version format changes oddly, such as when the version segments cannot be meaningfully compared.